MicrosoftDocs/power-platform/power-virtual-agents/fundamentals-get-started.md

 ## Create your first bot

-1. Go to [https://aka.ms/TryPVA](https://aka.ms/TryPVA) in your browser to begin.
+1. Go to [Power Virtual Agents website](https://aka.ms/TryPVA) in your browser to begin.
 Supported browsers include Microsoft Edge, Chrome, and Firefox.
 On the website, select **Start free**, and then sign in with your work email address.
 Note that personal Microsoft accounts aren't currently supported.